Priyanshu845438/Acadify-Website/replit.md

 - HTML structure supports easy content updates
 - Design system enables consistent styling across all pages

+## Recent Migration & Enhancement (July 30, 2025)
+- ✅ Successfully migrated from Replit Agent to standard Replit environment
+- ✅ Restructured project with professional component-based architecture
+- ✅ Created 10 comprehensive service pages with SEO optimization for India
+- ✅ Enhanced hero section with modern design, animations, and floating cards
+- ✅ Implemented responsive navigation with dropdown menus for all services
+- ✅ Added advanced CSS styling with modern design system and animations
+- ✅ Optimized for India-based company with proper meta tags and structured data
+- ✅ Integrated component loading system for better maintainability

 ### Future Enhancements
 The current static architecture can be extended with:
 - Backend API integration for dynamic content